 Candidates can appoint an agent to assist them in their campaign.
 However, it is not required, and candidates can act as their own agent.

 More information on the appointment of polling and counting agents will be given once the decision is made to stand for election.

 We would advise prospective candidates to attend the Candidates and Agents briefing run by the Electoral Services Team.

 A successful candidate would be expected to follow the Councillors Code of Conduct.

-There is no charge to stand as a candidate for election.
+There is no charge to stand as a candidate for a local election.
 However, any costs incurred by a candidate in standing for election will have to be paid by the candidate.
 Details of expenses will be supplied with the nomination form.